 Make sure you purchase a domain associated with your brand or with your company’s name.
 Keep in mind that your first choice for a domain may already be purchased by someone else.
 You may need to go with the closest option that ties well with your brand.

 Tip #2: Choose Keywords to Help Your Clients (and Google) Find You

-Creating a website is not enough for your business to appear on the top of Google searches.
+Creating a website is not enough for your business to appear at the top of Google searches.
 You need to decide on a handful of keywords that best describe your business.
-For instance, for DVS Custom Furniture, we determined that “furniture”, “custom”, “design”, “Los Angeles”, and “DVS” were the top 5 keywords associated with the business.
+For instance, for Komark Concrete, we determined that “concrete”, “services”, and “Kansas City” were, among others, the top keywords associated with the business.
 It’s important that these words are used with frequency and tagged throughout the website.

 Need help setting up a website?
 Register here to get a free consultation.

 Tip #3: Use a Mobile Responsive Website